ConnorDonegan/Dallet2018/README.md

-# Dallet2018
+# Watching the blue wave rise...

 Election results for Wisconsin Supreme Court, Apr.
-3 2018
+3 2018, by county, and precinct-level results for the Alabama special election for Senate (2017).